JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - deselect button
 - reduce proximity for the UI toggle
 - don't collide with the player (including the UI)
+- make it smaller, like 2x smaller, and maybe angle it a bit so it's not exact 90 degrees.
+And maybe make it prettier

 ## Todo